fc92/my-podcaster/README-raspi.md

 The initial roadmap was written with custom NodeJS web interface in mind.
 It turned out that most of the features are available from existing open source projects more system oriented (gPodder+maplyer).
 A simple touch pHat device provides a simple interface directly on raspi.
-Including the micro SD Card and USB AC Power adapter, hardware cost is around EUR 30 / USD 36 end of 2020.
+Including the micro SD Card and an USB AC Power adapter, the hardware cost is around EUR 30 / USD 36 end of 2020.

 ## Requirements
 So the first implementation is written for raspi with a few requirements: